 Under RCRA section 3006(b), EPA grants a state's application for authorization as long as the state meets the criteria required by RCRA.
 It would thus be inconsistent with applicable law for EPA, when it reviews a state authorization application, to require the use of any particular voluntary consensus standard in place of another standard that otherwise satisfies the requirements of RCRA.
 Thus, the requirements of section 12(d) of the National Technology Transfer and Advancement Act of 1995 (15 U.S.C.
 272 note) do not apply.
 As required by section 3 of Executive Order 12988 (61 FR 4729, February 7, 1996), in issuing this rule, EPA has taken the necessary steps to eliminate drafting errors and ambiguity, minimize potential litigation, and provide a clear legal standard for affected conduct.
 EPA has complied with Executive Order 12630 (53 FR 8859, March 15, 1988) by examining the takings implications of the rule in accordance with the “Attorney General's Supplemental Guidelines for the Evaluation of Risk and Avoidance of Unanticipated Takings” issued under the executive order.
 This rule does not impose an information collection burden under the provisions of the Paperwork Reduction Act of 1995 (44 U.S.C.
 3501 et seq.).
 “Burden” is defined at 5 CFR 1320.3(b).
 Executive Order 12898 (59 FR 7629, February 16, 1994) establishes federal executive policy on environmental justice.
 Its main provision directs federal agencies, to the greatest extent practicable and permitted by law, to make environmental justice part of their mission by identifying and addressing, as appropriate, disproportionately high and adverse human health or environmental effects of their programs, policies, and activities on minority populations and low-income populations in the United States.
 Because this rule authorizes pre-existing state rules which are at least equivalent to, and no less stringent than existing federal requirements, and imposes no additional requirements beyond those imposed by state law, and there are no anticipated significant adverse human health or environmental effects, the rule is not subject to Executive Order 12898.

 The Congressional Review Act, 5 U.S.C.
 801-808, generally provides that before a rule may take effect, the agency promulgating the rule must submit a rule report, which includes a copy of the rule, to each House of the Congress and to the Comptroller General of the United States.
 EPA will submit a report containing this document and other required information to the U.S. Senate, the U.S. House of Representatives, and the Comptroller General of the United States prior to publication in the Federal Register.
 A major rule cannot take effect until 60 days after it is published in the Federal Register.
 This action is not a “major rule” as defined by 5 U.S.C.
 804(2).
-However, this action is effective 75 days after the date of initial publication in the Federal Register.
+However, this action will be effective June 6, 2016 because it is a direct final rule.

 Start List of Subjects